scarletti-ben/shiphead-py/README.md

 # Overview
-This project is a new and improved version of my previous `Python`-based game project, `shiphead`.
-The game "Shiphead" was a playing card game from my childhood, which often goes by a less family-friendly [name](https://en.wikipedia.org/wiki/Shithead_(card_game))
+This project is a new and improved version of my previous `Python` game project, `shiphead`.
+The game `Shiphead` was a playing card game from my childhood, which often goes by a less family-friendly [name](https://en.wikipedia.org/wiki/Shithead_(card_game)).

 The previous version of this project used [Pygame](https://www.pygame.org/wiki/about) to create a `GUI` layer for the game.
 In creating the `GUI` layer, some of the game logic became entangled with the `GUI` logic and the project became quite hard to maintain.
 This version aims to create the game purely for a `CLI`.
-This has meant that the game logic is much more maintainable
+This has meant that the game logic is much more maintainable.

-I hope that in future this version will form the base logic of future iterations, possibly with a `GUI` layer, or even be used to train a computer player via `reinforcement learning` (`RL`).
-To attempt to create compatibility with future iterations, a directed effort has been made to define a `snapshot` object for each player turn, containing the game state, and available decisions
+To attempt to create compatibility with future iterations, a directed effort has been made to define a `snapshot` object for each player turn, containing the game state, and available decisions.
+I hope that in future this version will form the base logic of future iterations, possibly with a `GUI` layer, or even be used to train a computer player via [reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning)

 # Installing the Game
+> [!TIP]
-Before starting, ensure your system `PATH` is correctly configured and ensure that `git` and `python` are installed.
+> Before starting, ensure your system `PATH` is correctly configured and ensure that `git` and `python` are installed.
 The steps below are for for `Windows`, using `Command Prompt`.
 The game should be installable via any shell and on any system that runs `Python` so you may need to adapt the steps for your system!

 ## Cloning this Repository
 Open your terminal and navigate to the location where you want a clone of this repository to be created